Legendgreat/setting-up-albw-ap/README.md

 In `lib`, we want to extract the _contents_ of the `albwrandomizer.zip`.
 It should be a folder called `albwrandomizer`.

 Finally, in `Players` you place the `A.Link.Between.Worlds.yaml` file.
-This yaml file contains your options, and you will want to adjust those, or at the very least change the Player name in there.
+This yaml file contains your randomization options, and you will want to adjust those, or at the very least change the Player name in there.
 I recommend [VSCode](https://code.visualstudio.com/) or [Notepad++](https://notepad-plus-plus.org/) for this.

+If you want to change your options, most of the settings have comments above them about what they do and how to set them, but there is a more detailed guide [here](https://github.com/rickfay/z17-randomizer/blob/master/README.md) that explains in detail what all the options do.
+There is another even more detailed guide [here](https://archipelago.gg/tutorial/Archipelago/advanced_settings/en) on Archipelago's website that explains .yaml files in general, how they work and all the ways you can configure them.

 <sub>You can name this file anything you'd like, it doesn't have to be A.Link.Between.Worlds.yaml, I'm just maintaining this name for the guide.</sub>